zowe/docs-site/docs/extend/extend-apiml/onboard-micronaut-enabler.md

 # Onboarding Micronaut based REST API service

-When users want to develope JVM-based service, there is an obvious choice to use Spring framework.
-Zowe provides a quick way how to setup and register such application to Zowe API Mediation Layer.
-Purpose of this guide is to provide such possibility for developers, whose framework of choice is Micronaut.
+As an API developer, you can onboard a REST service to the Zowe API Mediation Layer using the Micronaut framework.
+While using the Spring framework to develop a JVM-based service to register to the API ML is the recommended method, you can use procedure described in this article to onboard a service using the Micronaut framework.

-**Tip:** For more information about how to utilize another onboarding method, see:
+**Note:** For more information about how to onboard a service with other avilable methods, see:

   * [Onboard a REST API service with the Plain Java Enabler (PJE)](onboard-plain-java-enabler.md)
   * [Onboard a REST service directly calling eureka with xml configuration](onboard-direct-eureka-call.md)
   * [Onboard an existing REST API service without code changes](onboard-static-definition.md)
   * [Onboarding a Spring Boot based REST API Service](onboard-spring-boot-enabler.md)

-For Micronaut related documentation, visit official [website](https://docs.micronaut.io/latest/guide/index.html#introduction) of Micronaut framework.
+For Micronaut related documentation, visit the official [Micronaut website](https://docs.micronaut.io/latest/guide/index.html#introduction).

+Set up your build automation system
+Specify the main class

 # Gradle build automation system